NewerKey/ggea/README.md

     # One for frontend if it exists
     chmod x+ frontend/entrypoints/backend.sh
     ```

+    On Windows:

+    * Select the .sh file in VS Code
+    * Change the 'Select End of Line Sequence' in the bottom bar of VS Code from 'CRFL' to 'LF'
+    * Do this with both .sh files

 * Step 2: install `pre-commit` for your working environment`